plasmadlt/plasma-finance-market-tokenlist/README.md

 ## 3.3 Coingecko ID

-To have all information (like circulation supply, trading volume, total supply, web links) for your token page please add Coingecko_ID to your token scheme.
+To have all information (like circulation supply, trading volume, total supply, web links) for your token page please add "coingeckoId" to your token scheme.
 Go to Coingecko, find your token and copy your token name from token's web page address.
 Paste this name to your token scheme.

 ## 4. Make a new PR (pull request)